-A photographer’s worries never end when it comes to lighting, you can get a lot of headache.
+A photographer’s worries never end when it comes to lighting, you can get a lot of headaches.
 On a sunny day, there may be too many shadows under the nose or the chin.
 While on some other days you may find natural light inadequate for a good quality photograph.
 The best picture is certainly an outcome of your creativity plus the best lighting conditions.
 How do you control light then?
 Well, you don’t have to go too far for the solution.

 The best way to get ample light for your portrait is to use a reflector.
 A reflector is an improvised or specialized reflective surface used to redirect light towards your subject.
 In case the light is not balanced, you can hold the reflector to the sides and similarly use it in order to avoid unwanted shadows.
 The trick here is to hold the reflector at a certain angle to the source of light, so that you may get enough lumen on the right areas of the subject.

-Portions beneath a subject’s face, such as the under eye area, nose and chin are commonly affected by shadows in portraits.
+Portions beneath a subject’s face, such as the under-eye area, nose, and chin are commonly affected by shadows in portraits.
 Reflectors bounce the available light and fill these areas with highlights instead of shadows.
 Imagine yourself photographing a subject wearing a hat on a bright day.
 Reflectors may help here.
 It is very important to note that if the photographer is shooting from a low angle, then the reflector should concentrate on reflecting the light down.
 If the photographer is shooting from eye-level or higher, then the reflector is often held lower.
 You may also deliberately create shadows with the help of reflectors, just to add to the dramatic appeal of the photograph.
 Of course, there are no hard rules and the environment dictates the best perspective of use.